10 Tips for Taking Meeting Minutes

 4. Pay Close Attention

-5. How to Take Meeting Notes – What to Include
+5. How to Take Meeting Minutes – What to Include

 Depending on the organization, meeting notes can be used as a legal document in litigation.
 Great care should be used in making sure the information is accurate, and you should never use direct quotes.
 If you are uncertain you can always outsource any audio recordings you made of the meeting to a professional audio transcription service like Way With Words.